ilham-mmr/Quiz-2/README.md

 -  Comment out the method introduceYourself in Dog.
 What happens now when you run the program?

-    the output is Morr.
+    the only different output is Morr.
 I am an animal.
 The reason it happens because dog extends animal and in the animal class has introduceYourself method.

 -  Where is the name stored for the instances of Cat and Dog?
 (In what / which classes did you put the instance variable that refers to the name of the animal?
 Both Cat and Dog, or just in Animal?)